 GSoC is a global program that offers students stipends to write code for free software and open source projects during the summer.
-It is an excellent opportunity for students to gain experience with real-world software development and make a contribution that benefits everyone.
+For three months students work to complete a given task as part of the project’s community and under the guidance of experienced mentors.
+The program is an excellent opportunity for students to gain experience with real-world software development and make a contribution that benefits everyone.
 It brings new contributors to LilyPond and enables students who are already involved to become more involved.
 LilyPond participates in GSoC as part of the GNU project.

 Project Ideas List

 Below is a list of GSoC project ideas (last update: May 2017), but if you have other ideas for a project you may complete within the three months of the program you’re welcome to make a suggestion on our developer mailing list (see コンタクト).
 There are a number of areas where LilyPond could be improved, and our development team is always willing to help those who would like to tackle a project similar to those listed below.
 As mentor availability varies from project to project and from year to year it is wise to get in touch with us as early as possible.